HarishVijendiran1997/MERN-workout-app/README.md

 - **AI-based Workout Recommendations**: Suggest workouts based on user history.
 - **Enhanced Responsive Design**: Further optimizations for better user experience on all devices.
 - **Offline Mode**: Allow users to track workouts even without an internet connection.
+- **Leaderboard & Challenges**: Users can compete and track progress within a community.

 ## Contributing

 Feel free to fork and contribute to this project by opening a pull request! 🚀